dArignac/pelican-extended-sitemap/README.rst

 What still has to be implemented:

-* support for multilingual content, see `pelican translations`_ (in fact it may work, have not tested it)
+* support for multilingual content, see `pelican translations`_ (it in fact may work, but I have not tested it)

 .. _Pelican: https://github.com/getpelican/pelican